Best water softener alternatives

-They are mainly used as pre-treatment for RO or Nano filtration techniques, where some water is constantly bled off to drain, carrying the dissolved hardness with it
+They are not a complete alternative to water softener systems and are mainly used as pre-treatment for RO or Nano filtration techniques, where some water is constantly bled off to drain, carrying the dissolved hardness with it.

 An RO membrane has microscopic pores so small that it can reject nearly all the impurities found in water.
 Nano filtration uses similar membrane technology, but with slightly larger pores.
 These larger pores allow Sodium and Chloride ions to pass through, but reject most of the larger Calcium and Magnesium ions, softening the water.